Step 5: Test Configuration #

 Where Test Config Lives #

-Test configuration (vectors, limits, mocks) can come from several places, resolved in priority order:
+Test configuration (vectors, limits, mocks) can come from two places, listed lowest-priority first:

 2. Sidecar YAML — a test_<module>.yaml next to the test file